 The two backcountry campgrounds found in the Bugaboo Park are both first-come, first-serve.
 This destination hasn’t yet risen to the need of reservations.
-This is mostly due to the crazy long dirt access road, the steep terrain, and the local wildlife likes to eat the rubber off of vehicles.
-It still might be advisable to consider the Conrad Kain Hut (reservations available 1-year in advance), if you to explore the area and are concerned about making it to one of the backcountry sites before they fill up.
+This is mostly due to the crazy long dirt access road, the steep terrain, and the local wildlife that likes to eat the rubber off of vehicles.
+It still might be advisable to consider the Conrad Kain Hut (reservations available 1-year in advance), if you choose to explore the area and are concerned about making it to one of the backcountry sites before they fill up.

-All the Canadian National Parks also have first-come, first-served campsites, and entire campgrounds, but some fill-up as early as 11:00 AM each day so reservations are recommended when able.
+All the Canadian National Parks also have first-come, first-served campgrounds, but many fill-up as early as 11:00 AM each day so reservations are recommended when able.

 Other Backcountry Huts: